“For years, I had been wondering what sparks a desire to resist”

 She decided to enroll in the Modern European Philosophy MA degree offered by Kingston University London, a joint diploma with Université Paris 8.
 Her classes and lectures there led her to philosophers Stella Sandford, Nadia Yala Kisukidi, and Catherine Malabou, who expanded her thinking.

-The, Micol chose to attend ENS – PSL, and she was admitted to the as an student.
+The, Micol chose to attend ENS – PSL, and she was admitted to the Master's degree in Philosophy as an international selection student.
 She defended her second-year Master’s thesis under the supervision of Marc Crépon, whose research intrigued her.
 At École Normale Supérieure – PSL, she took full advantage of the scientific and cultural environment.